-The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+The school recognises that pupils at school with medical conditions should be appropriately supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
-Some may also have special educational needs (SEN) and may have an Education, Health and Care (EHCP) Plan which brings together health and social care needs, as well as their special educational provision.
+Some may also have Special Educational Needs and/or Disabilities (SEND) and may have an Education, Health and Care (EHCP) Plan which brings together health and social care needs, as well as their special educational provision.
 The SEND Code of Practice (2015) is followed.
-The school has a policy for Supporting Pupils at School with Medical Conditions, which can be found on the school website.
+The school has a policy for Supporting Pupils at School With Medical Conditions, which can be found on the school website.